odoo/odoo/doc/reference/orm.rst

 * the normal new-api import is ``from odoo import fields, models``.
 If compatibility decorators are necessary, use ``from odoo import api, fields, models``
-* avoid the :func:`~odoo.api.one` decorator, it probably does not do what you expect
 * remove explicit definition of :attr:`~odoo.models.Model.create_uid`,
   :attr:`~odoo.models.Model.create_date`,
   :attr:`~odoo.models.Model.write_uid` and